I love delicious things piled on top of crunchy things.

 I went to a music festival this past weekend and, upon entering, immediately gifted myself a golden-brown corndog zig-zagged with tangy yellow mustard.
 The vendor could have handed it to me and said, “This is Susan,” and I would have gulped it down nonetheless.

-Though many do dub the classic Italian-style shareable of crusty baguette slices piled with juicy tomatoes, garlic, and basil “bruschetta,” there’s not really anyone policing these scenarios.
+Though many do dub the classic Italian-style shareable of crusty baguette slices piled with juicy tomatoes, garlic, and basil “bruschetta,” and maybe sometimes fennel for extra crunchy flair, there’s not really anyone policing these scenarios.

 If there were, they would be members of an elite squad known as the Special Vegetables Unit.